Civil Division Overview

 The Civil Division represents the United States and its departments, agencies, and employees at both the trial and appellate levels in civil actions filed in both federal and state courts in Western Washington.
-There are presently 13 Assistant United States Attorneys in the Civil Division, including two attorneys in the Tacoma branch office.
+There are presently 16 Assistant United States Attorneys in the Civil Division, including an attorney in the Tacoma branch office.
 The Division is primarily responsible for providing legal representation in civil litigation, or anticipated litigation, in the following areas: general litigation involving federal agencies, fraud involving federal funds, violations of federal statutes and regulations, Civil Rights enforcement and recovery of sums owed the government.
 These are described more fully below.

 Civil AUSAs represent the United States and its agencies in a wide array of civil suits brought by and against the government.
 Defensive cases handled by the Civil Division include by way of example: suits alleging government negligence under the Federal Tort Claims Act (FTCA), allegations of unlawful discrimination in federal employment, challenges to agency actions under the Administrative Procedure Act (APA) and the National Environmental Policy Act (NEPA), suits seeking the release of records under the Freedom of Information Act (FOIA) and Privacy Act, and the defense of government officials sued in their individual capacities for constitutional violations (Bivens actions).
 General litigation initiated by the Civil Division includes condemnation actions, actions involving trespasses upon federal property or resources and lawsuits to vindicate tribal treaty and other rights.